 When I grabbed that container, the clouded water was causing the grapes to float around, and the crackers were starting to dismantle.
 Thankfully the hard-boiled egg was sealed separately, so that along with a sandwich made with half slices of bread were the fuel I needed to go ahead and hit the trail.

-On the Caddo Forest Trail you’ll see two points of interest: The CCC Pavilion and stone pillars that help to support a bridge.
-There are a lot of footbridges here that cross over the various creeks at the park, so plenty of great infrastructure to admire.
+On the Caddo Forest Trail, you’ll see two points of interest: The CCC Pavilion and stone pillars that help to support a bridge.
+There are a lot of footbridges here that cross over the various creeks at the park, so plenty of great infrastructures to admire.

 As you continue on you’ll eventually hit the parking lot for the boat launch, so as you loop around here you’ll get back on the trail towards the Pine Ridge Loop.